plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 ## Visualizing the adversarial image

 Let us compare how the synthesized image compares to the original and initial images.
 In the bottow row the original image is subtracted to visualize the changes in pixels.
-There is nothing in the left image.
-In the middle image we see barely visible noise.
-And in the last image we see a low amount of pixel noise.
+There is no change in the left image.
+In the middle image we see some barely visible noise.
+In the last image we see a low amount of pixel noise.

 ```python
 imgs = [img, mad.initial_image, mad.mad_image]